About RB Wing

 I live in Santa Fe, New Mexico.
-I have been making these rocking chairs since 2019.
 In the shop, I'm absorbed for hours in the flow of design and execution challenges, pushing the limits of my skill and imagination.
-Challenges and mistakes have nurtured humility.
 I make mistakes every day, sometimes, fortunate mistakes which influence design.
 I learn from these mistakes and learn even more, about how wood works, from their correction.
 I love making these chairs!
-I love the Art Festivals and the positive feedback.
-I love the challenge of combining contrasting hardwoods, and I love making changes (I think improvements) that enhance the comfort yet still maintain the unmistakable Maloof style.
-What I make will always build upon Sam Maloof’s creation.
+I love the Shows and Art Festivals and the positive feedback.
+I love the challenge of combining contrasting hardwoods, and I love making changes (I think improvements) that enhance comfort and design.

-Three years ago, my first potential client, an 87 year old woman, loved my chair but said it was too hard to get out of.
+In 2020, my first potential client, an 87 year old woman, loved my chair but said it was too hard to get out of.
 So, I changed almost everything about the chair except the curvature of the back slats.
 I tightened the radius of the rockers and the curvature of the back legs; I sloped the arms downward and I raised the back of the seat slightly, all to make the chair easier to enter and exit, and it works.
-Of all the people, of all ages and body types, who have since sat in the chairs at the festivals, no one has ever had any difficulty getting in or out of the chairs.
+Of all the people, of all ages and body types, who have since sat in the chairs at shows, no one has ever had any difficulty getting in or out of the chairs.

 My process is always an evolving response to the material at hand, to the grain, to the shapes that emerge.
-I work mostly in North American hardwoods such as Beech, Cherry, Walnut, Maple, Oak, and Hickory.
-Each chair combines contrasting wood types.
+I work in North American hardwoods such as Beech, Cherry, Walnut, Maple, Oak, and Hickory and in some exotics such as Brazilian Cherry and Makori.
+Each chair combines contrasting woods.
 Eyes and hands behold and respond.
 Choices evolve and the result is always a unique creation.

-Each adult rocker takes 150-200 hours to build and sculpt for unmatched comfort.
-The child's rockers are my own design, the Adult rockers are modifications/renditions of Sam Maloof's graceful, organic creations.
-I have also been influenced by William Kappel, Hal Taylor, Paul Limisky, and Charles Brock.
+Each adult rocker takes approximately 150-175+ hours to fabricate, assemble, sculpt and finish with a food grade oil & hardwax finish for unmatched comfort.
+My adult rockers were originally inspired by Sam Maloof's graceful, organic creations but I have also been influenced by William Kappel, Hal Taylor, Paul Limisky, Scott Morrison and Charles Brock.